bIue9076r/Rular/README.md

 >_cmd.example = example()
 >```

 Once you have updated the command you need to load it.
-The way that Rular handels command updates is by loading it before its called
+The way that Rular handles command updates is by loading it before its called

 >```lua
 >function example()